Daniel-Griffiths/vscode-shortcut/README.md

 This plugin is a work in progress and is currently missing the following features

 - Ability to create/edit stories
-- Ability to change your primary development branch (currently it assumes your branch is called "develop")

 ## Getting started